Characters of the Silent Hill series: Harry Mason

 Harry makes a cameo in Silent Hill 3, which stars Heather, Harry's adopted daughter and Alessa's reincarnation.
-He quickly dies when the Order removes his heart.
+He is murdered by the Missionary under Claudia's orders.

 Harry is the protagonist of the Silent Hill: Shattered Memories reimagining, which starts similarly to the original game.
 However, it is revealed that Harry had died long before, and his "travel" through Silent Hill is actually inside his daughter Cheryl's head, who broke down after Harry died in a car crash.
-Multiple endings reveal that Harry as potentially an alcoholic, coward, or womanizer.

-In the games, Harry is voiced by Michael Guinn (credited as Michael G.) in the original game and by Kirk Thornton in Shattered Memories.
+In the games, Harry is voiced by Michael Guinn (credited as Michael G) in the original game and by Kirk Thornton in Shattered Memories.

 In the films, Harry's role is divided among Rose and Christopher Da Silva.
 In the Silent Hill film, Harry's role is played by Rose.
 In Silent Hill: Revelation the plot is retconned, although Rose is still in Silent Hill.
 Christopher then takes the role of Harry, adopting the alias Harry Mason.
 Christopher enters Silent Hill to search for Rose.
 He is portrayed by Sean Bean.